Cloud-Architekt/EntraOps/README.md

 EntraOps is a personal research project to show capabilities for automated management of Microsoft Entra ID tenant at scale by using DevOps-approach.
 At this time, a PowerShell module and GitHub repository template is available to analyze privileges and use a (customizable) classification model to identify the sensitive of access (based on [Microsoft's Enterprise Access Model](https://aka.ms/SPA)).
 The solution can be used on any platform which supports PowerShell Core.
 Therefore, you have the option to run EntraOps in DevOps, serverless or local environments.

 ## Key features
-- 🚀 Automation to configure and execute EntraOps in GitHub.
-Providing templates to execute EntraOps in Automation Accounts and Azure Functions are already planned.
+- 🚀 Automation for deployment in GitHub, support local execution or any platform which supports PowerShell Core

 - ☑️ Track changes and history of privileged principals and their assignments "as code"

-- 🆕 Automation to update classification templates
+- 🆕 Automation to update classification templates, PowerShell module and other resources from repository

+- 👑 Identify privileged assets based on automated and full customizable classification of Enterprise Access “tiering” model.
-- 👑 Automation to identify Control Plane scope by critical assets in Microsoft Security Exposure Management, high-privileges roles/scope in Microsoft Azure RBAC and privileged objects in Microsoft Entra (by EntraOps)
+Integration to customize Control Plane scope automatically by critical assets in Microsoft Security Exposure Management, high-privileges roles/scope in Microsoft Azure RBAC and privileged objects in Microsoft Entra (by EntraOps).

-- 🔬 Ingest classification data with all details as enrichment to custom table in Microsoft Sentinel/Log Analytics Workspace or WatchLists
+- 🔬 Ingest classification data with all details to custom table in Microsoft Sentinel/Log Analytics Workspace or WatchLists for hunting and enrichment

 - 📊 Build reports or queries on your classified privileges to identify "tier breach" on Microsoft's Enterprise Access Model or privilege escalation paths.
 Workbook template to visualize classification data of role assignments (identified by EntraOps) and objects (by using custom security attributes)